open-contracting/standard/docs/guidance/publish/change_history.md

 ### Planning

-The London Borough of Barnet has a planned tender for later in the year.
-To prepare the market they publish a *notice of planning procurement*.
+The London Borough of Barnet plans to publish a tender for cycle lane improvements later in the year.
+To prepare the market they publish a *notice of planned procurement*.
 This is also known as *prior information notice*, or *future opportunity notice*.

 The publisher creates an OCDS release to represent this notice.
-The release uses the 'planning' tag and includes data of the planned procurement.
-The `tender` section holds the estimated values, as the issue date.
-The section also uses the 'planned' status to state these are planned values.
+The release uses the 'planning' tag and includes data about the planned procurement.
+The `tender` section holds the estimated values and publication date.
+The tender status is 'planned'.

-The publisher also creates an OCDS Record for the starting process.
+The publisher also creates an OCDS record for the new contracting process.
 The releases list includes the new and only release so far.
 The compiled and versioned releases are also created for the record.
 Since there is only one release, the compiled version should look very much like this release.
 Compare the planning release and the record using the box below.

 ```eval_rst